ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-alias.md

 request method to `POST`.
 To send the parameters as a `GET` query string instead, use `--method GET`.

+## Specifying -f switches the method to POST

+::: warning Specifying -f switches the method to POST
 ```
 ✗ gh api --method="GET" orgs/ULL-MII-SYTWS-2223/repos -f  per_page=2 -f type=private | jless
 ```